ZAKGUN12/tricky/README.md

 ## 🙏 Acknowledgments

-- Community contributors from around the world
+- Global community contributors from 20+ countries
 - AWS for reliable cloud infrastructure
 - Vercel for seamless deployment
 - Next.js team for the excellent framework
+- The open-source community for inspiration

 ## 📞 Support